pyconau/2018.pycon-au.org/_talks/45196-glass-half-empty.md

   twitter: "attacus_au"
   url: https://attacus.net

-abstract: 'Django is a robust framework by design, and embodies many good security practices.
+abstract: Django is a robust framework by design, and embodies many good security practices.
 But why and how do Django sites get hacked anyway?
 What can we do about it?
-And why are astronauts involved?
+And why are wizards involved?

-  Come and learn how pessimism can be optimistic, complexity can be simple, and fear can be a friend.'
 ---
-Django is a robust framework by design, and embodies many good security practices.
-But why and how do Django sites get hacked anyway?
-What can we do about it?
-And why are astronauts involved?

-Come and learn how pessimism can be optimistic, complexity can be simple, and fear can be a friend.
+Come and learn how to defend your Django app by taking a deep dive into the defences implemented by Professor Dumbledore against Lord Voldemort and his cronies.
+We'll examine threat modelling, defence in depth, disaster recovery, mitigating common vulnerabilities, and how to avoid your best efforts being bypassed by an eleven-year-old with a keyboard or a copy of "Hogwarts, A History".

+Warning: this talk will contain spoilers for the Harry Potter books.